leonardofmoura/Computer_Networks/README.md

 Script that was passed to me by some colleges that uses the [socat](https://linux.die.net/man/1/socat) command to link ttyS0 to ttyS1, so that we can emulate a serial port connection using a single computer for test purposes.
 Unfortunately I do not know who the original author of the script is.

+## Projects

+Projects developed to apply Computer Networks concepts in a larger scale in more complex systems.
+They were both developed with my partners [Miguel Rosa](https://github.com/MSR19) and [Henrique Freitas](https://github.com/Hedwig8).

+### Project 1 - File transfer software

+Program that implements a custom communication protocol to transfer files between two computer using the serial port.
+It is robust against connection failures as well as noise.
+For example, if the connection stops mid transfer and is resumed some time later, the file is transferred successfully anyway.

 ---

 **Note**:If you find some mistake in this readme or any other part of this repository, feel free to tell me about it!